-When writing about equity, diversity and inclusion (EDI) in a funding application, the text should demonstrate reflection and recognition of the existing or perceived barriers experienced by underrepresented groups.
+When writing about equity, diversity, inclusion and Accessibility (EDIA) in a funding application, the text should demonstrate reflection and recognition of the existing or perceived barriers experienced by underrepresented groups.

-Each research area faces different challenges and opportunities related to EDI.
-Researchers are encouraged to analyse the EDI context in their own field of research, examining diversity at all levels from trainees through to PIs, to think about the barriers that underrepresented groups might be facing and how these barriers might be addressed.
+Each research area faces different challenges and opportunities related to EDIA.
+Researchers are encouraged to analyse the EDIA context in their own field of research, examining diversity at all levels from trainees through to PIs, to think about the barriers that underrepresented groups might be facing and how these barriers might be addressed.

-In all cases, EDI should be integrative and transformational and not treated as an additive element.
+In all cases, EDIA should be integrative and transformational and not treated as an additive element.

-Below are examples of resources available to support and promote EDI in research:
+Below are examples of resources available to support and promote EDIA in research:

 Canada Research Coordinating Committee (CRCC): Strengthening Indigenous Research capacity.
 The strategic plan, Setting new directions to support Indigenous research and research training in Canada 2019-2022, published by the federal research granting agencies and fulfills a priority of the CRCC to co-develop with Indigenous Peoples an interdisciplinary research and research training model that contributes to reconciliation.